florianstijven/DSCAP/README.md

 # DSCAP - Doubly Standardized Causal Association Parameters

-This repository contains the code associated in *add ref*.
+This repository contains the code used for the analyses in *add ref*.

 ## Project Structure